johannaengland/johannaengland.github.io/teaching/index.md

 ---
 # Teaching
 {% include_relative /current-semester.md %}

 Here I want everything happening in the current semester.
+A

 {% for teaching in site.teaching offset:1 %}
 * <a href="{{ teaching.url }}">*{{ teaching.title }}*</a>: {{ teaching.courses }}